detomon/bliplay/SYNTAX.md

 e:tr:<ticks>:<amount>:<slide ticks>
 ```

-It is possible to slide the effect values itself to new values by providing a third parameter.
+It is possible to slide the effect values themselves to new values by providing a third parameter.
 For example:

 ```blip
 % change volume by 127 every 1/2 step